estolbin/Tools/readme.md

 -B 2 - outputs the current month and the specified number of months afterwards

 Week starts on Monday, output in Russian language

+# Install

+Place files in the folder specified in path